-Green on White (in red), is an installation of the enigma of Scent, combined with postcards from my monograph: ‘Fleur: Plant Portraits.’
+Green on White (in red), is an installation of the enigma of Scent, combined with postcards from my monograph: “Fleur,” Plant Portraits.
 At The Gallery on the Green.

-Through my camera, there is a sense of another world, where the enlarged gaze of a child combines kaleidoscopic intrigue with magnification.
+Working towards an abstraction of Nature, Light, Air – through my camera, there is a sense of another world, where the enlarged gaze of a child combines kaleidoscopic intrigue with magnification.

 As an icy Siberian blizzard descended around me, I planted the floor of the phone box Gallery with white hyacinths and moss.
 In the protected climate the scent began to build as the snow slowly thawed.